Sumatran tiger: Ecology and behaviour

 Sumatran tigers strongly prefer uncultivated forests and make little use of plantations of acacia and oil palm even if these are available.
 Within natural forest areas, they tend to use areas with higher elevation, lower annual rainfall, farther from the forest edge, and closer to forest centres.
 They prefer forest with dense understory cover and steep slope, and they strongly avoid forest areas with high human influence in the forms of encroachment and settlement.
 In acacia plantations, they tend to use areas closer to water and prefer areas with older plants, more leaf litter, and thicker subcanopy cover.
 Tiger records in oil palm plantations and rubber plantations are scarce.
 The availability of adequate vegetation cover at the ground level serves as an environmental condition fundamentally needed by tigers regardless of the location.
 Without adequate understory cover, tigers are even more vulnerable to persecution by humans.
 Human disturbance-related variables negatively affect tiger occupancy and habitat use.
 Variables with strong impacts include settlement and encroachment within forest areas, logging, and the intensity of maintenance in acacia plantations.

 Camera trapping surveys conducted in southern Riau revealed an extremely low abundance of potential prey and a low tiger density in peat swamp forest areas.
 Repeated sampling in the newly established Tesso Nilo National Park documented a trend of increasing tiger density from 0.90 individuals per 100 km2 in 2005 to 1.70 individuals per 100 km2 in 2008.

-In the Bukit Barisan Selatan National Park, nine prey species larger than 1 kg of body weight were identified including great argus, pig-tailed macaque, Malayan porcupine, Malayan tapir, banded pig, greater and lesser mouse-deer, Indian muntjac, and Sambar deer.
+In the Bukit Barisan Selatan National Park, nine prey species larger than 1 kg of body weight were identified including great argus, southern pig-tailed macaque, Malayan porcupine, Malayan tapir, banded pig, greater and lesser mouse-deer, southern red muntjac, and Sambar deer.